 Harvested for their urine, the horses suffer terribly for the production of this drug.
 They are kept continually pregnant in stalls too small for them to even turn around in order for their urine to be collected by filthy, bulky tubing attached to their bodies.
 When they can no longer reproduce quickly they are sent to the slaughterhouse.
-Their meat is then sold for human consumption or dog food.
+Their meat is then sold for human consumption or dog d.

 Pfizer reported over $1 billion in worldwide sales of the Premarin family of drugs in 2010.
 Due in part to falling sales and the controversy over Premarin and its side effects (the Women's Health Initiative has done numerous studies on the health impacts of Premarin products); Pfizer is conducting clinical trials on another hormone replacement drug called Aprela, which if approved, .
 Aprela is a combination product composed of the SERM (selective estrogen receptor modulator) Bazedoxifene and CEEs.
 Bazedoxifene has been approved in the EU and Japan but its approval by the FDA in North America has repeatedly been postponed due to complications of stroke and venous thrombotic events.
 It is estimated that there will be the same amount of CEEs in Aprela as there is in Premarin.